LODSContent/All-MOC/AZ-400/AZ-400-LabSetup.md

 1. [] When prompted, select **Microsoft Visual Studio Web Protocol Handler Selector**, and select **OK**.

-    >[!ALERT] Ensure that you select the second **Microsoft Visual Studio Web Protocol Handler Selector**, as shown in the screen shot below.
-This will cause Visual Studio 2019 to open, rather then Visual Studio 2017.
-You must use Visual Studio 2019 for this lab.
+    >[!ALERT] If you select the second **Microsoft Visual Studio Web Protocol Handler Selector**, as shown in the screen shot below. this will cause Visual Studio 2019 to open, rather then Visual Studio 2017.
+Choosing the top-most link will cause Visual Studio 2017 to open.

     !IMAGE[tjlz91l1.jpg](Screens/tjlz91l1.jpg)